Russian Bombshell Dasha Mart Wows In Daisy Dukes & Orange Bikini That Leaves Little To The Imagination

 Dasha Mart is heating things up on Instagram this week.
-On Thursday, the Russian bombshell took to the popular social media platform to share a couple of sweltering snapshots in which she shows off her dangerous curves in a barely-there bikini top that leaves almost nothing to the imagination.
+On Thursday, the Russian bombshell took to the popular social media platform to share a couple of sweltering snapshots.
+In these particular images, she shows off her dangerous curves in a barely-there bikini top that leaves almost nothing to the imagination.

 In the photos, Dasha is posing in front of a mirror as she snaps a selfie in what looks to be a bathroom.
 According to the geotag she included with her post, the model snapped the photos in Miami Beach, Florida.
-Dasha is rocking a bright orange bathing suit that features a classic triangle top with itty-bitty cups that show off quite a bit of her cleavage.
+Dasha is rocking a bright orange bathing suit that features a classic triangle top with itty-bitty cups, the swimsuit showing off quite a bit of her cleavage.
 In addition, the swimsuit top also features two silicone straps that tie behind the model’s neck, which gives off the impression that the garment is simply floating on her torso.
-While Dasha didn’t include any tags that show where the bikini is from, the piece looks similar to a style by Oh Polly that has been popular among social media influencers this year, as The Inquisitr has previously pointed out.
+While Dasha didn’t include any tags that show what brand the bikini is, the piece looks similar to a style by Oh Polly that has been popular among social media influencers this year, as The Inquisitr has previously pointed out.

-Dasha teamed her bikini top with a pair of light washed Daisy Dukes that sit high on her frame, leaving her toned upper abs fully visible.
+Dasha teamed her bikini top with a pair of light-washed Daisy Dukes that sit high on her frame, leaving her toned upper abs fully visible.

 View this post on Instagram